-It’s that time of year where most of us have already had our Hong Kong tax return.
+It’s that time of year when most of us have already had our Hong Kong tax return.
 Don’t forget that you can add in up to $18,000 of MPF contributions which will receive tax relief when your bill comes later in the year:

 As with the MPF, don’t forget to claim on your Tax return to get the relief if you made contributions in 2019/20:

 If you haven’t yet set this up, get in touch with your MPF provider or HR department who should be able to help.
-Alternatively get in touch if you need us to help point you in the right direction.
+Alternatively, get in touch if you need us to help point you in the right direction.